 Background

-I put together this commit style guide for myself to reduce friction.
-I often spend a good minute deciding what I actually want to base a commit on, so I asked a teammate how they approach it.
-What stood out wasn’t that there’s a single “right way”.
-It’s that even very experienced engineers optimize commits differently depending on scale.
+I put together this commit style guide for myself to reduce that friction.
+I often spend a good minute deciding what I actually want to base a commit on, so I asked a colleague working in a large-scale production environment how they approach commit messaging.
+What stood out wasn’t that there’s not a single “right way", but that even very experienced engineers optimize commits differently depending on context and scale.

 Some teams: